-We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$ million (or approximately \$ million if the underwriters' option to purchase additional shares is exercised in full), based upon an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$565.2 million (or approximately \$666.2 million if the underwriters' option to purchase additional shares is exercised in full), based upon the initial public offering price of \$36.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We will not receive any proceeds from the sale of the shares of common stock being offered by the selling stockholders.

 We currently intend to use the net proceeds of this offering for working capital and other general corporate purposes.
 We may also use a portion of the net proceeds to acquire or invest in complementary businesses, products, services, technologies, or other assets.
 We do not, however, have agreements or commitments to enter into any acquisitions or investments at this time.
-We also intend to use a portion of the net proceeds we receive from this offering to satisfy the anticipated tax withholding and remittance obligations of approximately \$ million related to the settlement of our outstanding restricted stock units ("RSUs") in connection with this offering.
+We also intend to use a portion of the net proceeds we receive from this offering to satisfy the anticipated tax withholding and remittance obligations of approximately \$20.1 million related to the net settlement of our outstanding restricted stock units ("RSUs") in connection with this offering.